djnewage/NMAssesment/README.md

 ## Acknowledgments

-* Inspiration: Northwester deals with fintech so i decided to use something with crypto!
+* Inspiration: Northwestern deals with fintech so i decided to use something with crypto!